kerrer/mariadb-galera-docker/k8s/README.md

 * Without Backup Agent
 * With Integrated NFS Backup Agent

 ### 3 or 5 Node Galera

 > In the examples below simply replace 3 with 5 in the manifest names if you wish to deploy a 5 node cluster.

+#### Step 0 - Namespace

+If the namespace is other then __default__ and does not already exist:

+    kubectl apply -f galera-3-namespace.yml

 #### Step 1 - Setup Persistent Volumes